happycube/ld-decode/README.md

 **Note**  Do not make sharp bends in any RF cabling, keep total cable runs as short as possible Ideally 30-60cm, more cable = more signal loss.

 **Note** Some UMATIC decks have a RF output on the back this only provides Luma RF for dropout detection (Not the full signal for RF capture)

+# Builds for Windows

+The ld-tools suit alongside beta versions of `ld-decode` / `vhs-decode` / `cvbs-decode` has been ported to windows, This allows the use of ld-analyse to view TBC files and ld-lds-converter to convert and compress DdD captures inside windows with drag and drop bat scripts, please see the wiki for more information [Windows Tools Builds](https://github.com/oyvindln/vhs-decode/releases).

 # Installation and running the software on Ubuntu/Debian